Automata Learning from Preference and Equivalence Queries: Technical Appendix

-Some of the classical reward machines specified by Icarte et al. 2018 are nondeterministic, in that from a given state, multiple transitions can be satisfied using under a given set of true propositions.
-This was the case for the reward machines for tasks 5 through 10 in the CraftWorld domain.
 The common nondeterminism in those reward machines was the following type: assume the proposition set is $\mathcal{P}=\{a,b\}$, and the transitions have been summarized according to some set of Boolean formulae for which a subset is $\{\phi_a, \phi_b\}$, where $\phi_a$ is satisfied whenever $a$ holds, and $\phi_b$ is satisfied whenever $b$ holds.
 Suppose we have a state $q_1$, and two of its summarized transitions are the following: $q_2=\delta(q_1, \phi_a)$ and $q_3=\delta(q_1, \phi_b)$, meaning that a transition from $q_1$ to $q_2$ occurs if $\phi_a$ is satisfied, and a transition from $q_1$ to $q_3$ occurs if proposition $\phi_b$ holds.
 Clearly, $\phi_a$ and $\phi_b$ can simultaneously be satisfied if $a\land b$ holds, implying nondeterminism.
-Additionally, all the nondeterministic reward machines specifications also contained the following style of transitions: $q_4=\delta(q_1,\phi_a\phi_b)=\delta(q_1,\phi_b\phi_a)$, where $\phi_a\phi_b$ and $\phi_b\phi_a$ are sequences of length 2.
+Additionally, all the nondeterministic reward machine specifications also contained the following style of transitions: $q_4=\delta(q_1,\phi_a\phi_b)=\delta(q_1,\phi_b\phi_a)$, where $\phi_a\phi_b$ and $\phi_b\phi_a$ are sequences of length 2.
 This type of nondeterminism can be corrected by adding an additional state $q_5$ and modifying the transitions from $q_1$ to $q_2$ and $q_3$, while still maintaining the intended behabior of reaching state $q_4$.
-Specifically, the conversion is, given we can make the following adjustments and additions: These changes make the reward machine deterministic while still maintaining desired behavior by explicitly providing three different transitions away from state $q_1$ for processing the input proposition sets $\{a\},\{b\},$ and $\{a,b\}$ separately.
+Specifically, the conversion is, given

+we can make the following adjustments and additions: These changes make the reward machine deterministic while still maintaining desired behavior by explicitly providing three different transitions away from state $q_1$ for processing the input proposition sets $\{a\},\{b\},$ and $\{a,b\}$ separately.